joghdr/hso_dy/hso_engine/docs/development_notes.md

 # Hadron Structure Oriented approach to TMD phenomenology - Drell-Yan
 ## Current Global State Staged for Refactor
 The engine was developed to produce an analysis of Drell-Yan for publication.
-However, there are significant improvements to be made before the engine can be scalable, which is a must for more comprehensive analyses like using more data sets or running Montecarlo simulations.
+However, before more comprehensive analyses can be made with the engine, like using more data sets or running high-performance Montecarlo simulations, there are significant improvements to implement.

-The main source of technical debt is the proliferation of global state, which prevents the engine from being truly modular and thread safe.
+The main source of technical debt is the proliferation of global state, which prevents the implementation of parallelism and efficient concurrency into the engine.

 The following is registry of the global state symbols currently in the engine.
 An incremental refactor of the code will aim at elmininating these globals.
 ### **Global Dependency Registry**